 - A “dramatical-musical work” like the Broadway hit Hamilton.

 - One or more musical compositions from a “dramatical-musical work” accompanied by dialogue, pantomime, dance, stage action, or visual representation of the work from which the music is taken.
 For example, a performance of Hamilton’s “My Shot” with costumes, sets, props, or dialogue.

 - One or more musical compositions as part of a story or plot, whether accompanied or unaccompanied by dialogue, pantomime, dance, stage action or visual representation.
 For example, incorporating a performance of “My Shot” into a story or plot (whether it’s the original or not).

-- The performance of a concert version of a "dramtic-musical work."
-For example, a performance of all the songs from Wicked regardless of any costumes or sets.
+- The performance of a concert version of a “dramatic-musical work”.
+For example, singing all the songs from Hamilton without any costumes or sets.

-If you write the music to a Broadway show or ballet, then either you or your publisher must negotiate the license for that music directly with the producer of the show.
+If you write music for a Broadway show or ballet, then either you or your publisher must negotiate this license directly with the show’s producer.

 Want to keep up with Songtrust for frequent music and publishing updates?